smeeckaert/Orm/README.md

 This is a lightweight standalone ORM in PHP.
 It was primarly made to use for simple REST APIs.

-``It's still a WIP so don't trust everything you see until this message goes away``

 ## What it does

 * Uses PDO as interface